-Aspergillus is a common fungus, which is present everywhere, in the soil, air, water etc. or we can say it is present in a wide range of conditions.
+Aspergillus is a common fungus, which is present everywhere (in the soil, air, water etc.), or we can say it is present in a wide range of conditions.
 Therefore, these are ubiquitous in nature.
-It consists of several 100-500 species among which some are economically important and some are deleterious i.e. pathogenic.
-It was named in 1729, by the Antonio Micheli who was the director of the public gardens in Florence.
+It consists of several 100-500 species, among which some are economically important, and some are deleterious, i.e. pathogenic.
+It was named in 1729, by a scientist named Antonio Micheli who was the director of the public gardens in Florence.

 - Kingdom: Fungi

 - Division: Ascomycota

 Most predominantly, the Aspergillus species are found in the damp areas and decaying matter.
 Aspergillosis is the disease caused by the various pathogenic strains of Aspergillus.
 In this context, we will mainly study morphology, structural properties, life-cycle and the economic importance of the medically important fungus Aspergillus.